 Fruit Tree Pruning Thumb

 Pruning can feel like a complicated, intimidating task.
 But we can give you some reassurance: plants are tough by nature.
-Even if you get it wrong and give your tree a bad haircut, or chop off the buds for next season's fruit or flowers, it's only a matter of time until it bounces back.
+Even if you get it wrong and give your plant a bad haircut, or chop off the buds for next season's fruit or flowers, it's only a matter of time until it bounces back.

 Why Should I Prune?